survivejs/webpack-book/content/Configuring-react-js.md

   },
   module: {
     loaders: [{
-      test: /\.jsx$/, // A regexp to test the require path
+      test: /\.jsx?$/, // A regexp to test the require path. accepts either js or jsx
       loader: 'jsx?harmony' // The module to load. "jsx" is short for "jsx-loader" }]
   }